The Adventure of the Reigate Squire: Plot

-Holmes, an expert at studying handwriting, reveals that he had realized earlier from the torn piece of paper that the note was written by two men, each writing alternate words.
-He had perceived that one man was young, the other rather older, and that they were related, which led Holmes to conclude that the Cunninghams wrote the letter.
+Holmes, an expert at studying handwriting, reveals that he had realised earlier from the torn piece of paper that the note was written by two men, each writing alternate words.
+He had perceived that one man was young, the other rather older, and that they were related, which led Holmes to conclude that the Cunninghams wrote the note.
 Holmes saw that the Cunninghams' story was false since William's body has no powder burns on it, so he was not shot at point-blank range as the Cunninghams claim.
 The escape route also does not bear their story out: there is a boggy ditch next to the road that the fleeing murderer would have had to cross, yet there are no signs of any footprints in it.
 Holmes had faked his fit to prevent the Cunninghams from being reminded about and destroying the missing part of the note, and made a mistake in the advertisement on purpose to get the elder Cunningham to write the word "twelve" by hand, to compare it with the note fragment.

 The elder Cunningham's confidence is broken after his arrest and he tells all.
-It seems that William followed his two employers the night they broke into the Acton estate (Holmes has already deduced that it was they, in pursuit of documents supporting Mr. Acton's legal claim, which they did not find).
-William then proceeded to blackmail his employers – not realizing that it was dangerous to do such a thing to Alec – and they thought to use the recent burglary scare as a plausible way of getting rid of him.
-With a bit more attention paid to detail, they might very well have evaded all suspicion.
+Holmes had already deduced that he and his son were responsible for the Acton burglary; they had broken in to search for documents supporting Mr. Acton's legal claim against them, but found none.
+William had apparently learned of the crime and decided to blackmail them, not realising that it was dangerous to do such a thing to Alec.
+The Cunninghams wrote the note as bait to trap William, using the recent burglary scare as a plausible way to explain his death.
+Holmes remarks that they might have succeeded if they had recovered the entire note and paid more attention to detail.